leafsphp/new-docs/leaf-mvc/v/2.0/database/migrations.md

-# 📕 Leaf API Migrations
+# 📕 leaf MVC Migrations

-For those who struggle with maintaining their database schema, or who have problems applying updates and often revert them, there is a solution.
-Leaf API migrations basically help in creating and manipulating database.
+For those who struggle with maintaining their database schema, or who have problems applying updates and often revert them, there is a solution. leaf MVC migrations basically help in creating and manipulating database.

 <p class="alert -warning">
   Leaf CLI has been mmoved to Aloe CLI, as such, all migration commands now depend on Aloe.